 Drekkingarhylur or the Drowning Pool refers to a place where women were drowned for what was then considered serious offences such as incest and killing of infants.
 These offences had not always been punishable by law, since they were the result of Stóridómur or the Big Judgement, which became a law in 1565 after the Danish King ratified the law.
 The most interesting fact about these gruesome acts is that men were also executed for these offences but were decapitated instead of being drowned.
 This is located very close to the waterfall Öxarárfoss,

-Fact 7: It is a national burial site and Icelandic literature
+… is a national burial site & Icelandic literature

 Another interesting place near the church in Thingvellir is the national burial ground, especially for those interested in Icelandic literature but there you can visit the graves of the poets Einar Benediktsson and Jónas Hallgrímsson, but both are considered to have been great poets and furthermore influential in the political life of Iceland which was gaining more autonomy in the 19th and 20th century, which culminated in the proclamation of the Republic of Iceland in 1944.